 Also it costs some money.
 Whether it’s shampoo or hair ties, you’re compelled to spend a little money on it which you wouldn’t have to spend otherwise.

 Finally there’s all the shit you have to deal with from other people.
-Which, to me is meaningless, but it’s not to everyone.
+Which has become meaningless to me, but it wasn't always.

 All Things Considered